Geographic Information Systems (GIS) at Hofstra

-The department of Geography offers to the Hofstra community a variety of services related to Geographic Information Systems (GIS) and computer mapping.
+Our Department has a GIS computer lab located in Roosevelt 309.
+ArcView software is also available on the network for student use in all of the Hofstra Computer labs.
+The Department also offers to the Hofstra community a variety of services related to Geographic Information Systems (GIS) and computer mapping.
 They include:

 - Introductory and intermediate GIS classes where students will learn the fundamentals and the practical aspects of this amazing mapping technology.